 Life insurance provides crucial financial protection for your family if something were to ever happen to you.
 An offering like this would help to give your employees peace of mind and let them know that you are looking out for their family’s financial future.
 It is not uncommon for Accidental Death & Dismemberment (AD&D) insurance to be included as well.

 Long-Term Disability insurance has been designed to help protect your employee’s financial well-being in the event an accident or illness occurs outside of the workplace.
 It is estimated that just over one in four of today’s 20-year-olds will become disabled before they retire.
 Long-Term Disability insurance helps your employees replace their lost income if they have an accident or illness that prevents them from working.
 Leading Long-Term Disability Insurance provider Guardian, can provide your employees with up to $10,000 in monthly disability coverage.

-LifeLock is a great ancillary benefit for employers to offer to their employees and is becoming arguably as important as health insurance to have.
+Identity Theft Protection services are a great ancillary benefit for employers to offer to their employees and is becoming arguably as important as health insurance to have.

 Nothing will show your employees that you value them and their happiness more than by offering pet insurance for their four-legged friends.
 Just like the health costs for your employees, vet bills can be every bit as expensive.
 But by offering your employees pet insurance, they will be able to make sure that their pets stay as healthy as possible and be reimbursed for their vet visits via their pet insurance company.

 When benefit programs meet employees’ needs, employers enjoy a significant competitive advantage in attracting and retaining valuable employees.
 In addition, employees are more satisfied and become more willing to stay with your company.
 When you go through your association program, you get access to rate and participation concessions on Dental, Vision, Life, Disability, and more!